opalj/opal/OPAL/python/Readme.md

 The code for analysis was based on a solution provided by Ph.D.
 Rathul Gopinath, the Lecturer at the University of Sydney.
 Original code can be found here: https://github.com/vrthra/taints.py.
 Unfortunately extending the string object and overriding default methods did not work in Jython.
 As a result, approach without extending string was used.
+We also had to overwrite function for left addition (__ add __), because it is not provided in the original solution.

 ```Python